TaitoUnited/taito-cli/docs/docs/05-configuration.md

 - **taito_global_extensions:** Globally enabled Taito CLI extensions.
 You can reference an extension by using a local file path, git repository path or an url to a **tar.gz** archive.
 TODO example values.
 - **taito_global_plugins:** Globally enabled Taito CLI plugins.

 [Plugins](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/plugins) named with a `-global` suffix are designed to be used globally.
-That is, you configure them in your personal or organizational configuration file.
+That is, you configure them in your default or additional configuration file.

-### Template settings in personal or organizational configuration file
+### Template settings in default or additional configuration file

 TODO: In template plugin README.md (template_default_ci_exec_deploy false for security critical environments, etc.)